 Calder is a surname of Scottish origin that means harsh waters.

 It refers to someone who knows everything.

 A family name of Chinese origin, Chung, means unmasking or opening up.
-Chung Sye-kyun, one of the erstwhile Prime ministers of South Korea, and Chung Hyeon, a renowned South Korean tennis player, are f its notable name bearers.
+Chung Sye-kyun, one of the erstwhile Prime ministers of South Korea, and Chung Hyeon, a renowned South Korean tennis player, are Some of its notable name bearers.

 Derived from the Latin word clericus, Clarke means clerk.
 Michael Clarke, considered among the best batsmen in cricket is one of its famous name bearers.

 A surname of English origin, cliff, can mean a slope or the edge of the sea.

 Clare is the last name of Celtic origin, meaning pleasant, bright, and kind.

 Originating from the ancient English nickname cola, Cole means victory.